-Officers and employees shall conduct themselves in a manner that strengthens the public's trust and confidence by adhering to the following principles:
+Officers and employees must conduct themselves in a manner that strengthens the public's trust and confidence by adhering to the following principles:

-- 1. honesty and accountability,
+- 1. honesty and accountability;

-- 2. transparency and openness,
+- 2. transparency and openness;

-- 3. integrity,
+- 3. integrity;

-- 4. conduct in accordance with standards and principles set out in this policy,
+- 4. conduct in accordance with standards and principles set out in this policy;

-- 5. fairness, and
+- 5. fairness; and

 - 6. commitment to compliance.

-Officers and employees shall perform their duties and activities in conformity with applicable federal, state, and local laws, administrative rules, Regents Rules, System regulations, UNT policies, and this ethics policy.
-Failure of an officer or employee to comply with one or more of the standards of conduct and ethical principles set forth in this policy shall constitute grounds for removal from office, or for disciplinary action, including suspension or discharge.
+Officers and employees must perform their duties and activities in conformity with applicable federal, state and local laws, administrative rules, Regents Rules, System Regulations, UNT policies, and this ethics policy.
+Failure of an officer or employee to comply with one or more of the standards of conduct and ethical principles set forth in this policy constitutes grounds for removal from office, or for disciplinary action, including suspension or discharge.